asweigart/READAL/README.md

 # ReadAl
 A readme for Al's GitHub repos.
-(Resume supplement)
+This supplements my resume.

 Last updated Feb 2016